Molecular Plant Physiology. Coordinator: Trost

 Redox homeostasis

-Ascorbate and glutathione are the main regulators of redox homeostasis of plant cells.
+Ascorbate and glutathione are the main regulators of redox homeostasis in plant cells.
 Moreover, glutathione is involved in important redox modifications of the proteome such as S-glutathionylation and S-nitrosylation.
-Our research project involves the use of model organisms (both wild type and transgenic), particularly the unicellular algae Chlamydomonas reinhardtii, the bryophyte Pyschomitrella patens e the higher plant Arabidopsis thaliana.
+Our research project involves the use of model organisms (both wild type and transgenic), including the unicellular algae Chlamydomonas reinhardtii, the bryophyte Physcomitrium patens e the higher plant Arabidopsis thaliana.
 Our aim is to study the functionality of several enzymatic systems, both soluble and trans-membrane, which are involved in cellular redox homeostasis during development and in various stress conditions.
-These in vivo studies are supported by in vitro analysis of proteins that are essential for the homeostasis of protein thiols (thioredoxins and glutaredoxins), glutathione (glutathione reductase, S-nitrosoglutathione reductase) and ascorbate (cytochromes b-561).
+These in vivo studies are supported by in vitro analysis of proteins that are essential for the redox homeostasis of protein thiols (thioredoxins and glutaredoxins), glutathione (glutathione reductase, S-nitrosoglutathione reductase) and ascorbate (cytochromes b-561).

 Lab members

-Paolo Trost, Full Professor (e-mail)
+Paolo Trost, Full Professor

-Francesca Sparla, Associate Professor (e-mail)
+Francesca Sparla, Associate Professor

-Mirko Zaffagnini, Associate Professor (e-mail)
+Mirko Zaffagnini, Associate Professor

-Libero Guerrieri, Junior Assistant Professor (e-mail)
+Libero Guerrieri, Junior Assistant Professor

-Maria Meloni, PhD Student
+Maria Meloni, Research Fellow

 Ginevra Marie Eloise Peppi, PhD Student